Welcome and familiarize yourself with Nivala Congregation!

-The town of Nivala is situated in Finland, in Northern Ostrobothnia in the Kalajokilaakso river valley area.
-The total area of Nivala is 549,40 km² and it is a town with approximately 11.000 people.
+The town of Nivala is located in Finland, on the border of Central and Northern Ostrobothnia, in the Kalajokilaakso river dale area.
+The total area of Nivala is 537 km² and it is a town with approximately 11.000 people.
 The total amount of members in the Nivala Congregation is about 10.000.
 There are 27 employees in our congregation.

 Nivala is known for its scenery of wide fields – carefully managed fields spread as far as the eye can reach around the town centre and even wider, the Lake Pidisjärvi offers opportunities for recreation in the summer for the townspeople.